 To this day, Buddy humbly says that he was caught by surprise, and denies taking the proverbial ‘dive’.
 Michael questions, but still credits Buddy for being complaisant and allowing him to advance, thus placing Michael in contention for his brown belt.
 Buddy - better known today as Dr. Obery M. Hendricks, Jr. – a former college president - is a Princeton University-educated PhD scholar, minister, well-known author, and distinguished Ivy League professor at Columbia University.
 Michael remembers how well Buddy played the guitar and how often they found themselves competing for the same girls’ affection.
 Today they occasionally share commentary via Facebook.
 As to whether Michael actually delivered the swift spinning back roundhouse 'phantom' kick – with no friendly assistance - remains inconclusive.

 After high school graduation, at 17 years of age and with the Vietnam War underway, Michael flew to Greensboro, North Carolina and enlisted in the North Carolina A & T State University Air Force Recruiting Officers Training Corps where he studied military science.
-Exhausted of tuition money, he returned to East Orange.
+Exhausted of tuition, room and board resources, he returned to East Orange, took a semester break and washed dishes at the Ormont Coffee Shop where he saved enough money to attend Upsala College.

 Although born in the Big Apple, Michael made history in the Oranges.
 He was a commuting student in his hometown college where he drove his British MGB convertible sports car to school.
 He was the first student of color awarded a Bachelor of Science degree in Biochemistry from Uppsala College.
 He also rode his French Motorbecane bicycle back and forth the Rutgers Newark medical school where he matriculated in the students for medicine program.
 His hometown’s health department hired Michael.
 He conducted microbiological test for the detection of bacteria in public food, water and milk, employing various bacteriological techniques.
 He screened children for contaminated blood levels of lead and he prepared, organized and secured Pap smear slides used for the detection of cervical cancer.
 Michael enjoyed doing the Wednesday bacteria testing.
 On these mornings, inspectors would go to various local delicatessens and take samples of shrimp and tuna salads in plastic bags for lab testing.
 Michael’s lunch was determined for that day, if the samples were safely within specifications, all he needed was a couple slices of bread, and he usually had.
 If he had not ridden his bicycle to work daily, he would have undoubtedly gained a couple of pounds that summer.
 In any event, all of the local delicatessens were in code.